hearthanah/Synq/README.md

 BETA:
 Contributions:
+Pair Programming:
+-Finalized the queueing setup for adding song from the search result.
+-We are using segues between all views to pass along the playlist.
+This will later be replaced by CoreData model.
+-The Queued playlist Table View Controllers now displays all the list in the playlist -Song Preview shows all the song data based off of the search results.
+-Fixed the track info and queued playlist data model, to work without having to querying the Spotify API.
+Hanah Luong:
+-Layout setup
+-Button hiding when such options are not available until the user does specific steps.
+Ex.
+Login comes before the user is able to create a new playlist.
-Matthew Carpenter:
+-Segues between the SearhResult and showSongPreview Matthew Carpenter:
 -Copied storyboard view controllers and classes I had made from a previous commit that had been written over and placed them into the current storyboard.